npisanti/of_vscode/README.md

 rootpath="/home/$USER/oF"
 ```

-you can also choose your compiler, for examle i use `clang`
+you can also choose your compiler, for example I use `clang`
 ```sh
 #choose your compiler
 #compiler="gcc-x64"